BCIT-203/COMM-2216-User-Documentation-Assignment/docs/2-repository.md

-# How to Clone and initialize a Repository Using Git
+# How to Clone and Initialize a Repository

 ## Overview